-Whilst interviewing for jobs the topic of testing often comes up, in most of my roles I have advocated testing and even introduced it.
-To the interviewers surprise, some of my personal projects have testing suites.
+While interviewing for jobs the topic of testing often comes up, in most of my roles I have advocated testing and even introduced it.
+To the interviewers’ surprise, some of my personal projects have test suites.
 Personal projects are often things you do for fun, a way to learn/express creativity.
 For many, testing is not interesting.
-I will admit it is sometimes can be tedious.
+I will admit it can sometimes be tedious.

 So why do I write tests for my side projects?
 My personal projects by definition are things I do outside of my working hours.
 It is something that I enjoy, so when I get home it is something I like to do.
-As there can often be days/weeks/months between times when I pickup the project, a lot of the context of the project is forgotten.
+As there can often be days/weeks/months between times when I pick up the project, a lot of the context of the project is forgotten.
 This can lead to me adding a new feature but inadvertently breaking something else (without knowing).
-For example I refactored some code which then caused a problem with a trailing newline.
-Even on a good day this is a risk however the gaps in time between picking up tools seem to exacerbate it.
-Getting home from work I am tired and don’t want to be chasing down regression, so I write automated tests.
+For example, I refactored some code which then caused a problem with a trailing newline.
+Even on a good day this is a risk, however, the gaps in time between picking up tools seem to exacerbate it.
+Getting home from work, I am tired and don’t want to be chasing down regressions, so I write automated tests.

 The way I look at it, if I get to choose between:

-- Wasting 5 hours on chasing down some bug I accidentally caused
+- Waste 5 hours chasing down some bug I accidentally caused

 - Spend 5 hours on writing some tests